MrNabet/Gtst_course/Day3_linux_for_users.md

 8. [Exploitation TOOLS] [Tools For exploiting softwares, mobile, Computers, websites and any things.]
 9. [Sniffing & Spoofing] [Tools for listening or hjacking networks]
 10. [post exploitation] [Tools for mountaing our access used after exploiting a system]
-11. [Forensics] [ TOOLS For Doing researches and Investigate of Cyber Attacks]
+11. [Forensics] [ Tools For Doing researches and Investigate of Cyber Attacks]
 12. [Reporting tools] [Tools for report preparation after some forensic you will get Data and you will write report and these tools will help you]
 13. [Social engineering tools] [for social engineering attacks]
 14. [system service] [Buttons used to start some Services]